 The exhibitions are well-curated and will offer you a very immersive, sometimes even frightening experience.
 The most impressive installation is called Fallen Leaves, but I have to warn you: You might get very emotional walking through it.

 The museum is free to visit, but it’s better to book the time online in advance.
-Opening hours are from 10 a.m. to 7 p.m.
+Opening hours are from 10 a.m. to 6 p.m.

 Mustafa’s Gemüse Kebap

 This doner stall is such a legend around the city that it deserves a spot on the list of things to do in Kreuzberg, Berlin.
 Even though Mustafa’s is just a food truck, there is always a 30-plus minutes line of people in front of it.
-It has become a cult after introducing a twist on traditional kebab culture.
+It has become a cult favorite after introducing a twist on traditional kebab culture.

-Is it worth queueing?
+Is it worth queueing for?
 Definitely.
 Visiting Mustafa’s is not just about food, but the overall experience.
-I highly recommend you opt for “dürüm” (€9.8) which is served in a perfect laffa bread.
+I highly recommend you opt for “dürüm” (€8.3) which is served in a perfect laffa bread.
 There is a vegetarian option as well!

 Graffiti Walks